onkolahmet/ToDoApp/README.md

 - In this app, data is persistence.
-- What is meant by that is, neither user adds or deletes an element from a list, nor refreshes or closes the page; data will remain unchanged and user may visit in a further time.
+- What is meant by that is, neither user adds or deletes an item, nor refreshes or closes the page; data will remain unchanged and user may visit in a further time.